FavourEjiogu/Currency/regular_coin_example/ReadMe.md

 If you want to see these details for any object, you can use any Sui explorer or even the Sui CLI to inspect by object ID.

 ---

+> **But how do i actually see the coin i created?
+At the moment, i can't see it, it's not in my wallet**.